openfisca/openfisca-doc/coding-the-legislation/legislation_parameters.md

 ### Nodes

 A node is defined by a directory of the same name.
-Such a directory contains a file `_.yaml` that describe the node with the following attributes:
+Such a directory contains an optional file `index.yaml` that describes the node with the following attributes:
-* `type`: Must be set to `node`
 * `description`: (optional) Description of the node
 * `reference`: (optional) Reference to a legislative text, or a URL

-Sample `parameters/tax_on_salary/_.yaml`:
+Sample `parameters/tax_on_salary/index.yaml`:
 ```yaml
 type: node
 description: Tax on salaries